State Wildlife Management Area Project

 American holly is a small tree that flourishes when timber-felling operations remove taller trees that are shading it.
 In late summer and early fall, birds feed on the trees’ fruits, building up body fat for their southward migration.

 Woodcock also use the young forest.
-Males sing and conduct dawn and dusk display flights above recently cut areas and in nearby fields.
-Female woodcock use regrowing forest of different ages to nest and rear young.
+Males sing and conduct dawn and dusk display flights above recently cut areas and in nearby fields, and females use regrowing forest of different ages to nest and to rear young.

 RIDEM biologists and researchers from the University of Rhode Island have captured woodcock on the site, attached radio-location devices to them, and studied how the birds use the habitat.
 They discovered that some woodcock on the WMA flew as far as one mile to feed in floodplain forests of nearby rivers.